Application route 1. Full Plans applications and where working drawings have been prepared

 - For commercial buildings we need two copies of your plans if you choose to submit hard copy documents this is, because we have to consult with the fire authority.
 For domestic buildings one set of plans is enough.

 - Applications can be submitted in a way to suit you.
 Hard copy in the post, emailed documents or using our online submission portal Submit-a-Plan (link on the right of this page).
-Fees can be paid over the telephone on 01527 881402 for Bromsgrove and Redditch or 01562 732928 for Wyre Forest projects.
+Fees are paid via email links issued after the application has bee received.

 - To ensure minimal waste we do not normally return any submitted hard copy plans once approved.